 We first need to create a new Strapi API token that Chartbrew will use to get data for visualization.
 From our Strapi dashboard, we click on Settings then select API Tokens, and finally click on the Create new API Token button.

-When you create the token, make sure you select Read-only to avoid modifying data by mistake.
+When you create the token, select Read-only to avoid modifying data by mistake.
+We recommend selecting the duration as "Unlimited" to avoid changing the token in Chartbrew later on.
 When the token is created, copy the code that is generated for you.

 We will use this token to authenticate Chartbrew requests to the Strapi data.
 Now we are going to head back to Chartbrew and create a new API connection.

 Now save the connection and we are set to create some visualizations.

 - Notice how the hostname ends with "/api".
 This will work with the default settings in Strapi, but if you changed your API endpoint, you need to change "/api" to match your configuration

 - When testing the configuration will result in an error because Strapi returns an error when trying to get information from the root of the API.
 If you want to double-check that the connection is working, add the name of a content type at the end of your hostname (e.g. https://apixxxx.strapidemo.com/api/articles), but make sure you don't save the connection with the content type at the end.

 We are going to create three charts to showcase the capabilities of Chartbrew:

 - A doughnut chart showing how many restaurants are in each category